ministryofjustice/elsa-relevant-search/README.md

 * `rake brakeman`
 * `rake rubocop`

+## Cucumber + Capybara features

+ChromeDriver is needed for the integration tests.
+It can be installed on Mac using Homebrew:
+`brew install chromedriver` and then `xattr -d com.apple.quarantine /usr/local/bin/chromedriver`

+The features will run as part of the default rake task, but can also be run in any of these forms:

+* `bundle exec cucumber`
+* `bundle exec cucumber features/homepage.feature`

+Any of the files in the [features](features) directory can be run individually.

+By default Capybara will start a local Puma server on a random port, run features against that server, and kill the server once the features have finished.

+If you want to show the browser (useful to debug issues) prefix the commands like this:

+* `SHOW_BROWSER=1 bundle exec cucumber features/homepage.feature`

 ## Docker

 The application can be run inside a docker container.
 This will take care of the ruby environment, postgres database